watthem/loving-jamstack/src/pages/en/introduction.md

 layout: ../../layouts/MainLayout.astro
 ---

+# Loving Jamstack

+Your guide to pain-free web development.

+## Docs

+- [ ] Introduction to Jamstack
+- [ ] Exploring Jamstack Frameworks
+- [ ] Options for Hosting Your Jamstack Site
+- [ ] Comprehensive Guides on All Things Jamstack

+## Tutorials

+- [ ] How to Build a Better Portfolio with Jamstack
+- [ ] Migrating from WordPress to Jamstack: A Step-by-Step Guide

+## Resources

+- [ ] Curated Resources for All Your Jamstack Needs
+- [ ] Welcome to My Digital Garden

-This is my digital garden.
-I'm documenting my journey of learning Jamstack, Web Development, and more.
+Here, I document my journey into the exciting world of Jamstack, Web Development, and more.
+This space is an expression of my passion for learning and my desire to share my knowledge with others.

 > ✌️ Loving-kindness is the path to end suffering in life.
-> Loving-jamstack is the path to end suffering in web development.
+Similarly, Loving-jamstack is the path to end suffering in web development.
+Let's take this journey together to create faster, more secure, and more user-friendly websites.

 ## What is a Digital Garden?